LIS

 b.
 The Virginia-specific land surveying exam; and

-2. A qualified applicant shall be granted a license to practice land surveying upon passing all three exams and meeting all other board requirements.
+2. A qualified applicant will be granted a license to practice land surveying upon passing all three exams and meeting all other board requirements.

 B. Surveyor photogrammetrist license.

-1. An SIT who has met the requirements of 18VAC10-20-300 and has a minimum of four years of approved photogrammetric surveying or similar remote sensing technology experience shall be approved to sit for the following board-approved exams:
+1. An SIT who has a minimum of four years of approved photogrammetric surveying or similar remote sensing technology experience, in addition to the requirements of 18VAC10-20-300, will be approved to sit for:

-2. A qualified applicant shall be granted a license to practice photogrammetric surveying upon passing all three exams and meeting all other board requirements.
+2. A qualified applicant will be granted a license to practice photogrammetric surveying upon passing both exams and meeting all other board requirements.

 Statutory Authority